Debi Lewis

 And even with all of that, you still have to call your senators and congresspeople.
 (202) 224-3121.
 Just saying.

 Cottonwood season.
-It’s warm and somehow snowin Cottonwood season.
+It’s warm and somehow snowing, Cottonwood season.

 It’s warm and somehow snowing, and the snow is warm, soft, gauzy, and unstoppable.
 We live on a planet.
 We live on a planet which doesn’t care about politicians having tantrums, people who think they can own and control land, collective or individual grief, or my asthma.